hashicorp/terraform-azurerm-terraform-enterprise/README.md

 ### SSL Certificates

 As stated in the [prerequisites](##Pre-requisites), there are a number of variables concerning certificates and secrets.
-This section hopes to clear up the use of each of those variables.
+This section provides additional context on the use of each of those variables.

 * All of the certificate and secret resources will expect to use the same key vault.